RouterArena: An Open Platform for Comprehensive Comparison of LLM Routers: Experiments

 \paragraph{Optimality Score.} Figure~\ref{fig:optimality_score} highlights the inherent trade-off between routing accuracy and cost.
 In practice, routers that achieve higher accuracy typically do so at the expense of a higher cost ratio, since they defer more often to large, expensive models.
 This behavior lowers their optimal selection ratio, i.e., the frequency with which they choose the most efficient model for each query.
 This pattern is most apparent in the binary routers such as RouteLLM.
 By design, these routers face a sharp trade-off: they achieve higher accuracy by routing more queries to the stronger model, which drives up cost.
 In contrast, multi-model routers have a more flexible pool, and while the general trend still holds, we see greater variability depending on pool composition and routing strategy.
 Among non-binary routers, RouterDC stands out with the lowest cost ratio and highest optimal selection ratio, but this comes at the cost of poor overall accuracy.
 At the other extreme, MIRT-BERT achieves strong accuracy (close to 77\% of its optimal accuracy) but requires nearly five times the optimal cost, placing it closer to the ``high-cost high-accuracy'' region of the trade-off frontier.
 In other words, while some routers are closer to the efficiency frontier than others, none simultaneously combine low cost and high accuracy.
 Overall, our findings indicate that current routing methods have learned to leverage large models to boost performance, but remain inefficient at recognizing when smaller models are sufficient.
 This creates a clear opportunity for future work: developing routers that can balance accuracy and efficiency by selectively deferring to large models only when necessary.

 \paragraph{Robustness and Latency.} Given that user prompts are often noisy, we further assess router sensitivity and robustness.
-Specifically, we prepend an irrelevant keyword to the input and observe whether the router alters its original model selection.
+The detailed evaluation is illustrated in Appendix~\ref{app:robust_eval}.
 We define robustness as 1 – the proportion of changed selections.
-As shown in Figure~\ref{fig:two_side_by_side}, routers leveraging latent representations of prompts demonstrate stronger stability against noise, whereas methods relying on explicit representations, such as KNN and NIRT-BERT, are considerably more sensitive.
-These findings highlight the importance of applying prompt engineering techniques to mitigate noisy queries in the future.
+As shown in Figure~\ref{fig:two_side_by_side}, robustness is uniformly low across both commercial routers and academic routers such as vLLM-SR, MIRT-BERT, and NIRT-BERT.
+A key reason is that these academic routers depend on BERT to compute latent representations, and BERT is known to be sensitive to surface-level perturbations \citep{bert_robust}.
+These findings highlight the importance of applying prompt engineering techniques to mitigate noisy queries.

 Furthermore, Figure~\ref{fig:two_side_by_side} reports the end-to-end latency of routers on a single A100 GPU, measured from the time a request is received to the output of the model selection result.
 Among all methods, vLLM-SR and RouteLLM exhibit significantly higher latency because they rely on the OpenAI embedding API, which introduces additional network delays.
 In contrast, other routers consistently maintain sub-100ms latencies.
 Since the LLM router lies on the critical path of the end-to-end systems, our results provide new insights for industrial deployment: while LLM routers can optimize accuracy and cost, they also introduce non-negligible overhead that may even compromise service-level objectives (SLOs).